 Predicting energy consumption of a NZEB requires a completely different approach as to predicting energy production.
 Energy production is more periodic compared to the more jittery data of energy consumption.
 The initial approach was to create 2 models, 1 for energy production and 1 for energy consumption.
 First the energy production will be discussed.

-(scikitlearn, 2021)Standardization of a dataset is common i(PyTorch, 2021)

-Data scaling

-All of the considered models will work better if the input data has been scaled.
-The scaled used for this is the standard scaler.
-This is duethe Gaussian like distribution of the data.
-The formula for this scaler is:
+It is common for machine learning models to require scaling of the data.
+When data is scaled it will approach normally distributed data (scikitlearn, 2021).
+This was done on the input data for every model used during this research.

+A neural network requires a loss-function to optimize for, the LSTM and MLP used the Huber loss as their loss function (PyTorch, 2021).